Zanjeer (2013 film): Casting

-Director Apoorva Lakhia signed up Telugu star Ram Charan and Priyanka Chopra for the lead roles.
-Prakash Raj was roped in to play the character of Teja.
+Apoorva Lakhia cast Telugu actor Ram Charan Teja and Priyanka Chopra in the lead roles.
+Prakash Raj was roped in to play the character of Rudra Pratap Teja.
 There were reports that Sonu Sood and Arjun Rampal were being considered for the role of Sher Khan.
 It was also reported that Sanjay Dutt was cast for the role.
 In September 2012, The Times of India reported that both Arjun Rampal and Sanjay Dutt opted out citing date issues and the makers had finalised Sonu Sood for the role.
 Later Sanjay Dutt was chosen to play the character in the Hindi version, while Srihari portrayed the same character in the Telugu version.
 Bindu's iconic 'Mona Darling' act was taken over by Mahi Gill, after talks with actresses Jacqueline Fernandez, Mallika Sherawat and Malaika Arora Khan fell through.
 Atul Kulkarni was seen in a new role in this film.
 After Sonu Sood was injured in the CCL match playing for Mumbai Heroes, he was replaced with Srihari for the Sher Khan role in Thoofan.
 Popular TV artist Kavitha Kaushik was roped in for a special song in the movie.
 Zanjeer's script cost ₹6 crore and was re-bought by Apoorva Lakhia.